akhademik/pdf-to-epub/project-summary.md

       - Saves the generated `.epub` file to the temporary directory.
       - Identifies and logs "abnormal" words (words not found in `viet-dict.txt` or `ignore-dict.json`) to a separate file for later review.
       - Streams progress updates back to the client using SSE.
-      - Finally, it sends a message with the unique download URL for the generated file.
+      - Finally, it sends a message with the unique download URL for the generated file, now using the new temporary directory name in the URL.
-    - **`/api/download/:hash/:filename` (GET)**:
+    - **`/api/download/:dir/:filename` (GET)**:
-      - Serves the generated EPUB file from the temporary directory.
+      - **Updated:** Serves the generated EPUB file from the temporary directory.
+The URL now includes the temporary directory name (`:dir`) and the filename.
+A security check is implemented to prevent path traversal.
-      - The URL includes a hash to ensure that users can only download files they have generated.

 ## Key Dependencies